Freed Alternative for SLPs

 |---|---|---|

-| Product category | Speech therapy documentation and workflow software. | General AI medical scribe and SOAP note tool. |
+| Product category | Speech therapy documentation with evidence-linked drafts and clinician approval. | Publicly positioned as a general AI medical scribe and SOAP-note tool. |

-| Progress tracking | Progress and milestones are part of the workflow positioning. | Evaluate whether progress tracking is supported or handled separately. |
+| Progress tracking | Finalized sessions can contribute to longitudinal progress context. | Evaluate whether progress tracking is supported or handled separately. |

-| Best buyer fit | SLP clinics wanting notes plus parent communication and progress visibility. | Clinicians wanting a broad AI SOAP note assistant. |
+| Best buyer fit | SLP clinics wanting notes plus session evidence and progress visibility. | Clinicians wanting a broad AI SOAP note assistant. |

 Methodology